DMagic1/CapCom/README.md

   * The **agency flag** is a button, pressing it opens the agency info screen
   * The **settings menu** can be opened with the gear icon in the upper-right
   * The *X* icon will close the window
+  * The controls are not available while in the editor

 ##### By default a **warning popup** is displayed when you decline or cancel a contract; both options can be adjusted in the settings menu.
 ![][CC:contract-warn]